 Port Antonio Travel Guide

-Described in the past as 'the most exquisite port on earth' (poetess Ella Wheeler), 'heaven on earth', and 'the most beautiful woman I have ever seen' (Errol Flynn), Port Antonio still captivates visitors with its charm today.
+Port Antonio was described in the past as 'the most exquisite port on earth' (poetess Ella Wheeler), 'heaven on earth', and 'the most beautiful woman I have ever seen' (Errol Flynn).
+It still captivates visitors with its charm today.
 The seaside town has been a favoured destination for the rich and famous for decades, from Hollywood stars to billionaires and royalty, and the seclusion of its beautiful beaches, the azure sea, verdant hillsides and lush flora continue to enchant all comers.

 Today the main allure of Port Antonio is the undeveloped nature of its tourism trade, its unspoilt character, and the protection afforded to the environment and culture which has been fiercely undertaken by the local community to ensure that future generations will still be able to enjoy the natural wonders of this vacation paradise.